 If specific claims are made on the label for tank mixes documentation on the effect and phytotoxicity of these must be provided.
-If the active substances are authorized 1-3 trials are required depending on the importance of the target(s).
+If products with the same active substances are already authorized in the cMS, 1-3 trials are required depending on the importance of the target(s).